Overview

 provides common building blocks that remove much of the complexity of

-first performs a sync call to decide whether a request should proceed, specifically, checks whether JWT is specified in the Authorization header and if yes,
+layer.
+It performs a sync call to decide whether a request

-is it valid or not (based on a result of the decode_jwt
+should proceed, specifically, checks whether JWT is specified in the Authorization header and if yes, is it valid or not (based on a result of the decode_jwt

-downstream services to check whether a user has rights to access a particular GraphQL operation.
+allowed to access a particular GraphQL operation.

 To enable the Apollo Router to discover your plugin, you need to register the plugin: